Product Information Graph

 Note:

-- The prefixes 'pig*', 'xs*' and 'dcterms*' designate namespaces.
+- The prefixes 'pig*', 'sh*' and 'dcterms*' designate namespaces.
 In other technical environments such as RDF, XML and JSON, a namespace would be separated with ':' more appropriately, which may lead to confusion in UML.
 The separator '*' may be replaced during transformation.

 - As usual, the classes with white background and italic name are abstract.